12,911 words, one hour and 30 min.

 “Had another big one with Mama and Daddy.”
 She puffed strands of hair off her forehead.
 “A pair of Hitlers.
 Stifle the heck out of me.
 Make me feel like I can’t get excited about anything.”

 “Can’t believe it!
 They’ve changed their mind about letting me spend a weekend with Joyce and her folks in Memphis.
 Won’t even let me go to Atlanta to see my cousin Ginny.
 So trusting!
 I declare they won’t let me do anything.
 Fought me like cats and dogs about going out with you tonight.”

 Was that it?
 Was she distancing herself from him to accommodate her parents?

 He shifted in his seat.
 For this night to turn out middling decent, he’d better somehow get things on a better track.

 He switched on the radio.
 He listened to a short report on President Eisenhower teeing off today on the greens at Augusta, where unusually warm weather had brought golfers out as early as January.

-There, at the dance, Eric had met Beth.
-He bumped the back of her chair on his way back to his table after flinging someone else around on the dance floor.
-A hand landed on his forearm.
+There, at the dance, Beth had grabbed his attention.
+He bumped her chair on his way to his table after flinging someone else around on the dance floor.
+Her hand landed on his forearm.

-He hit another button on the radio and caught little Frankie Lymon shout-singing his lively “Why Do Fools Fall In Love.”
+He hit another button on the radio and caught Frankie Lymon shout-singing his lively “Why Do Fools Fall In Love.”

 “So your folks won’t let you do anything?
 I’ll let you do something.”

 Eric had heard Moran liked weekend night duty.
 “That’s when the action is,” the officer was rumored to have said.
-He could bust more scofflaws, more drunken rabble-rousers — his catnip.
+He could bust more scofflaws, more drunken rabble-rousers.
+His catnip.